 We strongly encourage vector artwork for the highest print quality.
 Ensure line weight does not fall below our minimum of 0.8pt wide, and have all text converted to outlines, or include font file(s) with artwork.

-Vector artwork is strongly encouraged for the highest print quality.
-All fonts need to be converted to outlines or the font file(s) must be included with artwork.
-If you have questions regarding the print readiness of your artwork, please contact your graphic designer or our client reps.
+If you have questions regarding the print readiness of your art, please contact your graphic designer or our client reps.